changhsinlee/changhsinlee.github.io/_posts/2019-02-05-pyderpuffgirls-ep8.md

 ## Installation

 Like the [previous post](https://changhsinlee.com/pyderpuffgirls-ep7/), I will use `openpyxl` to make the Excel spreadsheet.
 But there is one more library to install if you want to follow this guide: PIL (Python Image Library).
-Otherwise you will see this error:
+Otherwise, you will see this error:

 ![error-insert-1](/figure/source/2019-02-05-pyderpuffgirls-ep8/error-in-inserting-image1.png)
 ![error-insert-2](/figure/source/2019-02-05-pyderpuffgirls-ep8/error-in-inserting-image2.png)